Unidata/netcdf-c/man4/netcdf-tutorial.md

   [[\<](#Documentation "Previous section in reading order")]   [[\>](#Classic-Format "Next section in reading order")]       [[\<\<](#Intro "Beginning of this chapter or previous chapter")]   [[Up](#Intro "Up section")]   [[\>\>](#Examples "Next chapter")]                   [[Top](#Top "Cover (top) of document")]   [Contents]   [[Index](#Combined-Index "Index")]   [[?](#SEC_About "About (help)")]
   ------------------------------------------------------------ --------------------------------------------------------- --- ------------------------------------------------------------------ ----------------------------- ------------------------------------ --- --- --- --- ----------------------------------------- ------------ ------------------------------------ ----------------------------------

-1.9 A Note on NetCDF Versions and Formats {.section}
+1.9 A Note on NetCDF Versions and Formats
 -----------------------------------------

 NetCDF has changed (and improved) over its lifetime.
 That means the user